wildansupernova/Seleksi-2018-Tugas-2/README.md

 ```
 change `DB_DATABASE=homestead` to 'DB_DATABASE=homestead' (don't forget to create earthquake database), then change `DB_USERNAME=homestead` to `DB_USERNAME="Your mysql username"`, the default mysql username is "root", then  `DB_PASSWORD=secret` to `DB_PASSWORD={your mysql password}`, the default value for me is "".
 Make it suitable with your environtment.

 5. make database  named ```earthquake``` in mysql
 6. in backend-dashboardgempa folder type and enter ``` php artisan migrate ```.
 It will create epicentrums table in "earthquake" database
 7. in backend-dashboardgempa folder give command ``` php artisan db:seed ```.
 If anything error or computer deadlock happen
 you can manually add data with epicentrums.sql to import to sql manually to table epicentrums.
 8. To run backend just type and enter ``` php artisan serve ```

+# Default Endpoint

+- FrontEnd (Default Route) : http://localhost:3000/ , if not work then https://localhost:3000/
+- BackEnd (Default Route) : http://localhost:8000/ , if not work then https://localhost:8000/

+Check the FrontEnd for the visualization.
+Note: the backend and frontend must run together.

+# Troubleshooting
+1. If `php artisan migrate` not work.
+Maybe the config of .env is wrong or the file missing or maybe the database not follow the rule above.
+The mysql database should have `earthquake` database.
+Another possibilities that `epicentrums` table has exist ini `earthquake` database, please delete first and try again `php artisan migrate`.
+Please kindly check the error too if not listed in here